mne-tools/mne-python/doc/source/manual/sampledata.rst

 To make a personal copy of the sample data set, follow these steps:

-- Set up for using the MNE software as instructed in :ref:`CIHCDHGI` of this manual.
+- Set up for using the MNE software as instructed in :ref:`user_environment` of this manual.

 - Create a directory for your personal copy: ``mkdir`` <*yourdir*> , where <*yourdir*> is the location where you want your personal copy to reside.
 Tho store